mpuzirik/ai-business-handbook/week_1_research_proposal_v2.md

 ### Desk research

-Answers the external questions and supplies evidence for the internal analysis.
-Sources: the Draghi report, European Commission publications, CBS, KVK, Oost NL, sector bodies, academic literature, industry reports, reputable technology and business press, and Dutch-language sources.
-Each source is appraised on authority, relevance, recency, evidence quality and bias before use.
+Desk research answers the external research questions and supplies evidence for the internal analysis.

+Sources may include the Draghi report, European Commission publications, CBS, KVK, Oost NL, provincial sources, sector organisations, academic literature, industry reports, reputable technology and business publications, provider documentation and Dutch-language sources.

-Three specific tasks are included:
+All selected sources are appraised using **rubric version 1.0 from `week 2 search strategy.md`**.

+The five scored criteria are:

+1. Authority;
+2. Evidence;
+3. Recency;
+4. Relevance;
+5. Independence and bias.

+Transparency, Comparability, Traceability and Cross-checking are mandatory additional checks.

+Government, state-funded, commercial, academic and industry sources are all assessed for relevant interests and possible bias.
+An official source is not automatically treated as independent evidence.

+The desk research is organised into the following routes:

-1. **Tool jurisdiction mapping.** For each significant tool: provider establishment, data-processing location, training-data and copyright position, business-tier data handling, and the practical consequence for an agency holding client material.
-This produces a comparison table for the handbook.
+1. **Tool jurisdiction and vendor dependency — E2.**
+   For important AI tools, investigate the provider's establishment, relevant data-processing arrangements, business-tier data handling, copyright and privacy conditions, and the practical consequences for an agency handling client material.

+2. **European alternatives and sector champions — E3.**
+   Search for specific European AI products and providers that a Dutch marketing agency could realistically use.
+Compare practical factors such as availability, pricing, language support, data handling, export possibilities and evidence of practical performance.
+Provider documentation may establish stated features and terms, but provider claims about product quality are not treated as independent evidence.

+3. **Comparable agency cases — E3 and E4.**
-2. **Comparable cases.** 2 to 4 documented cases of similar small agencies that have piloted or adopted generative AI, including failures.
-These supply practical examples independently of the case company.
+   Identify 2 to 4 documented cases of comparable small marketing or advertising agencies that have tested or adopted generative AI, including unsuccessful examples where available.

-3. **Readiness factors.** Desk evidence on sector-level financial capacity, skills shortage and innovation support, used as the benchmark against which the case company is read.
+4. **Dutch and regional innovation environment — E5.**
+   Search Dutch-language and regional sources including KVK, Oost NL and Province of Gelderland sources for digitalisation support, networks, funding and implementation opportunities relevant to a 10–50 employee agency.
+Programme availability and eligibility must be checked before inclusion.

+5. **Sector HR and skills capacity — E6.**
+   Use Dutch labour-market, sector and professional sources to investigate which AI-related marketing, copy, design and digital skills are available or reported as lacking.

+Dutch-language sources follow the same quality criteria as English-language sources.

+If the reviewer can adequately understand Dutch, the original source can be appraised directly.
+If not, an English working translation is prepared before full appraisal.
+The original Dutch source remains linked to the translated evidence, and uncertain claims are not treated as verified.

+Regional evidence is reported as regional context and is not generalised to the whole Dutch marketing sector unless the scope of the source supports that conclusion.

 ### Field research